Home | Contents | Photos | News | Reviews | Store | Forum | ICI | Educators | Fans | Contests | Help | FAQ | Info

 Again, tell me all the educational organizations that fight disparities in education but aren't part of the "grievance industry."
 I'm betting you can't, which will prove my point.

-One, that's an exaggeration if not a myth.
+One, the superiority of private schools is an exaggeration if not a myth.
 See articles such as these for details:

 Two, the reasons for this alleged superiority are well-known.
 Prominent among them is the fact that private schools don't have to deal with poor kids from troubled backgrounds who don't speak English well.
 But hidebound unions are also part of the problem and few people deny that.